Wenyuan Yinghua: Poems, songs, hymns

 Poems and songs are famous types of literature genres in the Tang and Song dynasties.
-They have different names in Chinese, such as "Fu," Shi," Ci," Yuefu Shi," and" Jue Ju."
+They have different names in Chinese, such as "Fu", "Shi", "Ci", "Yuefu Shi", and "Jue Ju".
 They are all types of poems, but each represents different poetic composition rules and forms.

 Many of the works of the highest regard in Wenyuan Yinghua combine the writer's description of events and the expression of opinions.
 The writers usually start describing an event or object in the first few lines and carry on to expressing their ideas deriving from the event.

 The poems in Wenyuan Yinghua come with a lot of quotations.
 It is a way for writers to show their erudition to audiences, majorly fellow writers with certain cultural attainment.
-The work they quoted could be Chinese classics dating further back, such as "Zhuang Zi," Zuo zhuan," or" Lun yu."
-Those examples listed are all classics required for Chinese scholars to memorize for the imperial exam, so the audience won't have a problem understanding the quotation reference.
+The work they quoted could be Chinese classics dating further back, such as "Zhuang Zi", "Zuo Zhuan", or "Lun Yu".
+Those examples listed are all classics required for Chinese scholars to memorize for the imperial exam, so the audience would not have problems understanding the quoted reference.
 In "酬乐天扬州初逢席上见赠," the verse "到乡翻似烂柯人" literally means "as if I'm the man carrying a broken ax after I return home."
 The quotation "the man carrying a broken ax" comes from a story in "Jing shu" (The history of Jing).
 The story tells a man who went chopping the woods in the forest, and when he gets back home, he discovers everything has changed.
 A few years have passed in his few days in the woods.
 By quoting this, the author Bai Juyi expresses the shocking emotion that everything moved forth while he was away from home.

 Some authors use symbolism to present the work in depth.
-For instance, Du fu's poem "Li ren xin" included a detailed description of the banquet in the palace.
+For instance, Du Fu's poem "Li Ren Xin" included a detailed description of the banquet in the palace.
 Although it seemed to be depicting the scene, Du implies the extravagant lifestyle of nobles is built on the hardship of ordinary people, secretly conveying discontent.
 Those works have a market among ordinary citizens while spreading unnoticed by authorities.

 Symbolism is prevalent in Wenyuan Yinghua's poems.
 Like many western poets like Shakespeare, Emily Dickinson, and E. E. Cummings, their middle-aged colleagues in China also have keen sights of their surroundings.
 Poets in Tang and Song left comments on the tenancy of nature, praising the firmness and persistence of bamboos and orchids.
 They were lit up by the lone plum in the snow and astounded by the pines growing from rocks.
 They learned from the cruelness and beauty of nature.
 The authors polish their works, illustrating traits of good virtue vividly with symbolism.

 Poems in Wenyuan Yinghua include many analogies and metaphors.
 Since lyrics come in verses of seven Chinese characters, poets need to express as efficiently as possible in limited space.
 Metaphors and analogy serve the purpose of saving words of description here since they use the commonly known character of one object to describe another lesser-known thing.